OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample3/README.md

 8. For the purposes of demonstrating this sample, copy the generated html template file associated with this connector.
 This file will be used to display the connector in the UI.

    Inside the connector jar that you created, search for a file containing "1.4.html".

         $ cd path/to/openidm
         $ jar -tvf connectors/hrdb-connector-1.4.1.0.jar | grep "1.4.html"

-   Create a new extension directory for the connector template and extract the file that you found in the preceding step into that directory.
+   Create a new extension directory for the connector template, extract the file that you found in the preceding step, and move it into that directory.

-        $ mkdir -p ui/extension/templates/admin/connector
+        $ mkdir -p ui/admin/extension/templates/admin/connector
         $ jar -xvf connectors/hrdb-connector-1.4.1.0.jar ui/org.forgerock.openicf.connectors.hrdb.HRDBConnector_1.4.html
+        $ mv ui/org.forgerock.openicf.connectors.hrdb.HRDBConnector_1.4.html ui/admin/extension/templates/admin/connector/org.forgerock.openicf.connectors.hrdb.HRDBConnector_1.4.html

 Starting up the sample